doctorfree/Asciiville/README.md

 * Display system info
 * Display the Phase of the Moon
 * Display a weather report
+* Display the MusicPlayerPlus or RoonCommandLine interactive menus
 * Any character based client the user wishes to run
 * One of several asciimatics animations optionally accompanied by audio